 In 1950, the elders decided to expand the outreach in the community by establishing a congregation on the west side of town.
 We had previously been known as the Franklin church, but the building and naming of the new West End church led to us taking on our current name of the Fourth Avenue church.

 The building as it currently stands today was constructed in 1978.
 During the last quarter of the 20th century, the congregation gathering at the present location grew to between 500 and 700 members with gatherings on Sunday mornings, Sunday nights, and Wednesday evenings.
 As Franklin began to grow and gain attention as an attractive place for young families to live, the church provided strong children’s and youth ministries.
+The history of our church has followed closely with the growth of Franklin.

 Around the turn of the millennium, the leadership of the church experienced some key markers.
 The elders made an intentional move away from holding titles and toward becoming “shepherds,” both in name and in actual service to the body.
 Prayer was solidified as a main pillar of their service, and they have since tracked over 230 occasions when they have been able to anoint and pray over individuals in the model of James 5:14.
 Similarly, the title of “deacon” was laid aside at this time in an effort to embrace and encourage more ministry leaders within the body based on service rather than upholding an office.